mogenius/docs/mogenius/docs/workspaces/_mogenius-CLI.md

 mocli
 ```

-You will initially be taken to your default browser to log in to your Mogenius account.
+You will initially be taken to your default browser to log in to your mogenius account.
 After a successful login, you can return back to your CLI and `mocli` TUI (terminal UI) will take its shape.

 ## Navigation and service management